objectiv/objectiv.io/docs/docs/taxonomy/reference/events/ApplicationLoadedEvent.md

 # ApplicationLoadedEvent

-A [NonInteractiveEvent](/taxonomy/reference/events/NonInteractiveEvent.md) that is emitted after an application (eg. SPA) has finished loading.
+A [NonInteractiveEvent](/taxonomy/reference/events/NonInteractiveEvent.md) that is emitted after an application (eg. SPA) or a website has finished loading.

 import Mermaid from '@theme/Mermaid';